-Statistics show that 70% of entrepreneur-owned businesses do not survive the founder.
+Statistics show that 70 percent of entrepreneur-owned businesses do not survive the founder.
 Did you work this hard, for this long, to see your life’s work implode?

 One of the most important features about good marketing process is its impact when it comes time for the owner to move out.
 Whether you plan to sell out or pass the business on, having a system installed that generates leads and converts them to loyal, profitable clients will significantly improve your business’s value.